 14 1927 Italian Village - Chicago Loop

 Alfredo Capitani was born in Sao Paolo, Brazil, but moved to Florence, Italy as a child.
-After serving in the Italian Army during the First World War, he emigrated to the United States in 1924 to escape from Benito Mussolini’s fascist regime.
+After serving in the Italian Army during the First World War, he emigrated to the United States in 1924 to escape from Benito Mussolini's fascist regime.
 He settled in Chicago and found work as a dishwasher before opening the Italian Village restaurant at 71 West Monroe Street in the Loop neighborhood of Chicago in 1927.
 His authentic Italian eatery is now the oldest Italian restaurant in the city.
-Capitanini’s kitchen was trendy among performers at the Lyric Opera, which counted Alfredo’s wife, Ada, among its loyal patrons.
-Therefore, it should come as no surprise that Luciano Pavarotti and Placido Domingo have dined here.
+Capitanini's kitchen was trendy among performers at the Lyric Opera, which counted Alfredo's wife, Ada, among its loyal patrons.
+Therefore, it should be no surprise that Luciano Pavarotti and Placido Domingo have dined here.
 Of course, the restaurant has also been immensely popular with other celebrities over the years, as the wall photographs demonstrate.
 Frank Sinatra held his wedding reception here.
 Al Capone (a celebrity of sorts) was a frequent diner.
 Barbra Streisand took her first meal in Chicago here, and such rock 'n' rollers as Bon Jovi and the band "Kiss" have been known to eat here.
 And, yes, local Chicago politicians have always been all over this place.

 The Italian Village continues to be renowned for its extensive wine list, and the restaurant's design remains unchanged.
 The booths are named after different places in the "village," including the library, the convent, the hospital, and the jail.
 The rotating water wheel is still here, as are the twinkling lights on the ceiling.